darksun113/cryptobook/README.md

-# Some pratice for the book "Cryptography and Network Security v7"
+# Some practice for the book "Cryptography and Network Security v7"